 - Common Humanity: Recognize that you’re not the only one experiencing this.
 I bet a lot of people with Relationship OCD or Sexual Orientation OCD feel anxious when they have thoughts about their level of attraction to their partner.

 - Self-Kindness: Offer yourself the same support you would a friend.
 You’ve got this.
 I’ll be with you as you feel the anxiety.

 Not that one.
-The other one—where you explain your OCD issues to your significant other.
+The other one—where you explain your OCD issues and even your sexual intrusive thoughts to your significant other.
 Dr. McIngvale, who both treats OCD patients and has the condition herself, brings it up right away, when the other person asks what she does for a living and why.
 But everyone’s different, she adds.
 “For some, it takes weeks or months.”